We currently have 4 open PhD projects in the framework of the iGRAD-Plant program -

 All iGRAD-Plant fellows have to enroll as doctoral researcher at Heinrich Heine University.
-The social contribution fee is approx. €315 per semester (summer term 2022).
+The social contribution fee is approx. €315 per semester (winter term 2022/23).
 The social fee includes free public transportation in the area of North-Rhine Westphalia.

 Extensive administrative support (visa, housing, health insurance, enrollment) for international students via the Welcome Center of the HHU Junior and International Researcher Center.